How to follow Palace's Trabzonspor friendly live - News - Crystal Palace F.C.

 On global TV

-The match will be broadcast live via some international TV channels, details of which will be shared shortly.
+The match will be broadcast live via the below international TV channels:

 When will team news be released?